How do I write a will?

 Do you have to pay inheritance tax if you have a will?

-Yes, inheritance tax (IHT) may still be payable even if you have a will.
-A will allows you to specify how your estate is distributed, but it does not automatically exempt your estate from IHT.
-However, proper estate planning through a will can help reduce or eliminate the tax liability.
+es, inheritance tax (IHT) may still be due even if you have a will.
+A will sets out how your estate should be distributed, but it does not automatically exempt your estate from IHT.
+That said, careful estate planning can help reduce the amount of inheritance tax payable.

 When is inheritance tax payable?